 These are just a few basic retail interview tips.
 It’s by no means exhaustive, but they should help when you’re next thinking about hiring your next Retail Assistant team member.

 For more recruitment tips, check out our handy sourcing guide.
-If you’d rather dive straight in to Weirdly and set up your own customised recruitment quiz, click the button for a free trial.
+If you’d rather talk to someone about how Weirdly could streamline recrutiing for your hiring managers, book a demo here.